natmasslove/aws_howto/mwaa_connections_and_vars/README.md

     )
 ```

-2. **execute_sql_json_connection** - uses MySQLHook inside PythonOperator to execute simple select using connection defined in JSON format (as you might remember, both URI and JSON format and interchangeable)
+2. **execute_sql_json_connection** - uses **MySQLHook** inside a PythonOperator to execute simple select using connection defined in JSON format.
+As you may recall, both the URI and JSON formats are interchangeable.

 ```python
     conn_id = "aurora_mysql_json" # refers to secret named <connection_prefix>/aurora_mysql_json